ben-uka/ben-uka/README.md

 <h2 align="center">Welcome to my GitHub profile 💻</h2>
-<p>👋🏼 I'm Benjamin and I am an ambitious and aspiring student who mainly specialises in web development and backend in various languages.</p>
-<p>Feel free to take a look at my repositories and leave a star if you like what you see!</p>
+<p>👋🏼 I'm Benjamin and I am an ambitious and aspiring student who mainly specialises in web development and backend in various languages.
+Feel free to take a look at my repositories and leave a star if you like what you see!</p>

 ### Contact —